 American greyhound racing is in decline

 In the United States, greyhound racing is a dying industry.
 Since GREY2K USA Worldwide began its national campaign in 2001, forty-six American dog tracks have closed or ceased live racing operations.
 In the country which invented modern commercial greyhound racing, there are now only 2 dog tracks remaining in one state.
-With the 2018 passage of Florida’s Constitutional Amendment 13, all Florida tracks wound down operations by December 2020.
+With the 2018 passage of Florida’s Constitutional Amendment 13, all Florida tracks ceased operations by December 2020.
 This continuing decline is due to increased public awareness about the cruelty of dog racing, a decades-long legislative fight and competition from other forms of gambling.
 Visit our state-by-state page for more information.

 Gambling on dog racing continues to decrease